mumble-voip/mumble-www/hugo/content/blog/2025-12-27-finding-foss-bugs.md

 I had the pleasure of working with @Krzmbrzl who responded to my initial email only 4 days after I sent, which is a great turnaround time for a volunteer run project.
 (And from what I’ve heard from some friends who do similar things, it’s a great turnaround for enterprise organizations as well!).

 Throughout the disclosure process, we worked together (ok, mostly krzmbrzl did the work from here on out ;D ) on ensuring that the bug was real (not just on my machine), and validating that his patch did indeed fix the bug.
 Even though he wasn’t able to fully replicate all of my findings, with what I sent him he confirmed it was significant enough to fix.
-Additionally, while we had some differences on the semantics of whether it was a “security” issue per se, ultimately the bug was patched and any potential concerns, real or imagined, are mitigated.
+Additionally, while we had some differences on the semantics of whether it was a “security” issue per se, ultimately the bug was patched and any potential concerns, real or imaginary, are mitigated.
 I think sometimes it’s easy when you live in the security world to see everything as a dumpster fire, but ultimately the goal is to improve user experience.
-If you can do that by increasing the validity of confidentiality, integrity, or availability, I think the goal is accomplished- and I like to think that we did that in a small way with this patch.
+If you can do that by increasing the validity of confidentiality, integrity, or availability, I think the goal is accomplished and I like to think that we did that in a small way with this patch.

 ## Conclusion